Small steps back from burnout

 Resuming life as a nurse

 My energy levels are still not back to normal.
-At present I am working one shift a week and next year I will increase to two shifts a week.
-All I ask is to please look after yourselves because sometimes we only care for our patients, staff, family and forget about ourselves.
+At present I am working one shift a week, and I hope I will be able to increase this soon.

 - Topics